pondermatic/kb-support/readme.txt

 **New**: Added customer data to ticket screen
-**New**: Added customer last agreed to terms date to customer notes screen **New**: Added customer last agreed to privacy policy date to customer notes screen
+**New**: Added customer last agreed to terms date to customer notes screen **New**: Added customer last agreed to privacy policy date to customer notes screen **New**: Added open ticket count to KBS Summary widget on the admin dashboard screen

 **Tweak**: Fallback to company logo (if one exists) as avatar image if customer does not have an avatar